 China’s military generals changed history era after era, leaving legends behind them.
-They braved the battles, were loyal to their kingdoms, wise and brave.
-They mastered warcraft and understood the hidden designs of fate.
+They braved the battles, were loyal to their kingdoms, and were wise and brave.
+They mastered warcraft, and understood the hidden designs of fate.
 Listen carefully and you can almost hear their horses galloping on the battlefields.

 Guo Ziyi, a general and leader during the renowned Tang Dynasty, had the rare distinction of actually living out what ancient books said Chinese officials should be like.